justonly011298/Mathematics-and-Physics/README.md

 Point set topology covering topological spaces, continuity, separation, connectedness, compactness, and a myriad of other properties.
 Many examples and counterexamples are provided and a great number of spaces are discussed.

-## Algebraic Topology
-Homotopy, homology, cohomology, and related topics.
+Homotopy, homology, cohomology, and related topics are developed, and topological manifolds are described.
+Smooth and differentiable manifolds are saved for **Geometry** since we will need many of the results from **Analysis**, and hence there's a bit of a gap between studying topological manifolds and studying smooth manifolds.

 ## Analysis
 Calculus, measure theory, functional analysis, probability theory,